ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) To make them look more professional
+A) To improve rendering speed

-B) To create 3D features and complexity
+B) To reduce file size

-C) To reduce file size
+C) To create 3D features and complexity

-D) To improve rendering speed
+D) To make them look more professional

 ---

-To create 3D features and complexity
+C) To create 3D features and complexity

 ///